Dimmable LED Lamps

 Other potential LED dimming problems can also be flickering -- either constant or sporadic -- and an issue called "dead travel," which is the amount you can change the control before the light itself also changes.
 For example, if you slide a dimmer almost half way before the light itself actually begins to dim, that would be explained as a 50% "dead travel" for that dimmer.

-And another potential issue to keep in mind is what the dimming may do the LED driver.
-As we discussed in our article on LED drivers, LEDs require a driver to convert AC power into the DC power the LEDs need, and it keeps the power coming consistently, offering protection from power surges that could cause the LEDs to overheat and fail.
+And another potential issue to keep in mind is what the dimming may do to the LED driver.
+As we discussed in our article on LED drivers, LEDs require a driver to convert AC power into the DC power the LEDs need, and it keeps the power flowing consistently, offering protection from power surges that could cause the LEDs to overheat and fail.
 Sometimes dimming an LED can cause the driver to lose efficiency, which could lead to it not doing its job well in protecting the LED lamp.

 LED Dimming Options

-There are two main in ways in which we dim LEDs.
+There are two main ways in which we dim LEDs.
 There is pulse-width modulation (PWM) dimming and constant current reduction (CCR) Each type has its own pros and cons.

 Pulse-width modulation (PWM) dimming works by turning the LED on and off at a very high speed.
 Although it actually ends up making the light flicker, it's so fast that the human eye doesn't notice.
 PWM works by using the exact amount of electrical current the LED requires.
 The process quickly switches between that current amount and zero.
 So either the LED is running on its necessary amount of power, or it's off.